timble/www.openpolice.be/blog/_posts/2015-05-21-global-accessibility-awareness-day.md

 ## Resources

-If you’re interested in learning more about accessibility, it’s worth checking out some of these great resources on accessibility:
+If you’re interested in learning more about accessibility, it’s worth checking out some of these great resources:

 * [Web Content Accessibility Guidelines](http://www.w3.org/WAI/intro/wcag.php) lays out a stable, reference technical standard on accessibility compliance.
 * [Accessible Rich Internet Applications Suite](http://www.w3.org/WAI/intro/aria) defines how to make web content and applications more accessible.